ThinleyJimmyDorji/weatherwise-thinley-dorji-ISYS5002/README.md

 - Professional-quality charts with proper labeling and legends
 - Configurable display options for different use cases

-### 🤖 **Natural Language Interface**
+### 🤖 **Ollama-Powered Natural Language Interface**
+- **Advanced AI Understanding**: Uses Ollama (local LLM) for intelligent question parsing
-- Ask weather questions in plain English
+- **Natural Conversations**: Ask weather questions in plain English with complex phrasing
-- Intelligent parsing of locations, time periods, and weather attributes
-- Context-aware responses based on user queries
+- **Context-Aware Responses**: AI-generated responses that understand nuance and context
+- **Fallback Support**: Graceful degradation to keyword-based parsing if Ollama unavailable
+- **Multiple Models**: Support for various Ollama models (llama3.2, llama2, mistral, etc.)
+- **Examples**:
-- Examples: "Will it rain tomorrow in Sydney?" or "What's the temperature in Paris?"
+  - "Will it rain tomorrow in Sydney?"
+  - "What's the temperature like in Paris right now?"
+  - "Should I bring an umbrella to London this weekend?"

 ### 🧭 **Interactive User Interface**
 - Clean console-based menu system using `pyinputplus`